Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations

 \textbf{Desingularization procedure with respect to $\eps$.}

 In order to get rid of the factor $\eps^{-1}$, we shall perform an integration by parts in time thanks to the exponential factor (coming from friction in the system) appearing in the last integral.
 This key idea comes from the strategy devised by Han-Kwan and Michel in \cite{HKM}, already inspired by the work of Han-Kwan in \cite{HK}.
-Recall the notations from Subsection \ref{Subsec:Changevar}.
 At least formally, we have for all $(t,x,w) \in \R^+ \times \R^3_+ \times \R^3$

 so that